Pattishall Church of England Primary School

 We have an asbestos log.

-We are no smoking site.
+We are no smoking site, including vaping.

 No dogs allowed, unless by prior agreement (and in designated areas) with the Head Teacher - with insurance and vaccination documentation shared.